The IHSIP focuses on five pivotal, interconnected domains that are central to driving innovation in health care.

 Science and technology are offering tools for health improvement at a rapidly accelerating pace.
 These include bio-pharmaceutical innovation, new medical devices, and digital and tele-health platforms.
 However, this development needs to be effectively managed and its products need to be carefully integrated into the healthcare system in order to actually improve value.

-Health System Design and Implementation
+Health System Design & Implementation

 Healthcare delivery systems are challenging environments in which to innovate due to their great complexity and multiple pressures and stakeholders.
 Intelligent and realistic innovation, and even redesign, will be essential to meeting the emerging needs of evolving populations.
 Such design can only be developed from a multidisciplinary and multi-faceted platform that relies on evidence and deep expertise to inform decisions.